fraym/crud-nodejs/README.md

 Your type schemas have to match the glob you specify in the `CRUD_SCHEMA_GLOB` env variable (default: `./src/**/*.graphql`).
 You can specify the address (and port) of the crud service instance you use in the `CRUD_SERVER_ADDRESS` env variable (default: `127.0.0.1:9000`).

+Use the `CRUD_NAMESPACE` env variable to restrict all migrations to your namespace.
+This is useful if multiple apps share the crud service.
+Note: You cannot name your crud type or namespace by a `Fraym` prefix.
+This is a reserved prefix for fraym apps.

 You need to add a file that contains all built-in directives to your type schemas.
 The latest version of this file can be found [here](default.graphql).

 ### Config